Module 03: Layers

 return self.forward(x, *args, **kwargs)

 This lets you write output = layer(input) instead of output = layer.forward(input).
-The difference seems minor, but it’s a powerful abstraction.
-The __call__ method can add hooks, logging, or mode switching (like training vs eval), while forward() focuses purely on the computation.
+The difference looks cosmetic, but __call__ is the seam where a real framework slips in hooks, logging, profiling, or training/eval mode switching — none of which forward() has to know about.

 For Dropout, the forward pass depends on whether you’re training or performing inference: